 - Make the meatballs

-- 1. Put the meat in a large bowl and add the garlic, cilantro, vinegar, paprika, cumin, coriander, salt, and a generous grinding of pepper.
+- 1. Dump the meat in a large bowl and add the garlic, cilantro, vinegar, paprika, cumin, coriander, salt, and a generous grind pepper.
 Mix it with your hands until well blended.
-Set aside.
+(You can cover and refrigerate the meat mixture for up to 24 hours.)

 - 2. Preheat a broiler and adjust the rack so it is about 4 inches from the heating element.

-- 3. Form the meat mixture into 1-inch meatballs and place them on a baking sheet with sides (work in batches if necessary).
-Broil the meatballs until they are no longer pink inside, about 8 minutes, shaking the pan once or twice so the meatballs cook evenly.
-Transfer them to paper towels to drain.
+- 3. Form the meat mixture into 1-inch meatballs and place them on a rimmed baking sheet, working in batches if necessary.
+Broil the meatballs until they’re no longer pink inside, about 8 minutes, shaking the pan once or twice so the meatballs cook evenly.
+Transfer the meatballs to paper towels to drain.

 - Make the yogurt sauce

-- 4. Blend the yogurt, mint, and cilantro in a food processor fitted with the metal blade, or in a blender.
-(Meat mixture and sauce can each be made up to 1 day ahead, covered, and refrigerated separately.)
+- 4. Blend the yogurt, mint, and cilantro in a food processor or a blender.
+(You can cover and refrigerate the yogurt sauce for up to 24 hours.)

 - 5. Skewer the meatballs with toothpicks and serve them immediately on a platter with the yogurt sauce in a small bowl alongside.
-(Offer guests a small container or glass for depositing used toothpicks.)
+Don’t forget to set out small dishes or glasses for depositing used toothpicks.

 Hungry for more?
 Chow down on these: